 2. For extreme luxury, you won’t want to pass up glamping at the Honeysuckle Hideaway campground near the national park in Staunton.
 Your Tentrr glamping tent comes with an expansive deck looks out into the Middle River in the Shenandoah Valley.
 You’ll gaze at luscious rolling hills and animals on the property’s working farm, either from your spacious room or while enjoying a cocktail on deck.
 The amenities here are almost as good as the view, which ranges from a sea of greens in spring to a rainbow of yellows, reds and oranges in October and November.

-3. At Beaverdam, Virginia’s All Good Acres Campground, you’ll rest in one of two tent cabins with a queen size bed, a camp table and benches, a fire pit and adirondack chairs overlooking the property’s peaceful pond.
+3. At Beaverdam, Virginia’s All Good Acres Campground, you’ll rest in one of two tent cabins with a queen size bed, a camp table and benches, a fire pit and Adirondack chairs overlooking the property’s peaceful pond.
 With two options for glamping—Sunset on The Pond & Sunrise on The Pond—you can decide between viewing the setting sun or the rising sun right from your bed.
 As well, you’ll have a personal farm tour of the working ranch just north.

 4. Looking for something closer to the ocean?
 Eastern Virginia is home to plenty of great campsites, but Sweet Gum campground near Chincoteague and Assateague Island National Seashore takes glamping in Virginia to the next level.
 A cozy pre-built tent cabin will be your home during your stay on the Pony Pines Farm—a working horse farm and animal sanctuary.

-The four destinations above are just a taste of what awaits anyone deciding that glamping in Virginia is the right getaway.
+The four destinations above are just a taste of what awaits anyone deciding that glamping or camping in Virginia is the right getaway.
 The state has a well-planned and well-maintained network of state parks as well as private and converted glamping spots on farms and throughout Virginia’s many rural spaces.